 Blessing Bags are gallon-size Ziploc® bags that contain snacks, travel-size toiletries, socks, a bottle of water, grooming supplies, and other items that people who live on the street find useful. ...
 Any individually wrapped snack or drink: Breakfast bars, cereal bars, granola bars, protein bars.
 Applesauce.

 The Cotton Pickin' Fair is the signature fundraiser for the Rotary Club of Meriwether Co.
 The Fair is held twice a year on the first weekends in May and October.
-Due to the COVID 19 the spring fair was cancelled, so this year the Fair goes to three days in the fall.

 The DORCAS Ministry is the name of a local food bank.
 The DORCAS ministry was named for the seamstress Dorcas, or Tabitha, whose story can be found in Acts 9:36-43.
 She was known for her generosity to the disadvantaged in her community.
 Today, Dorcas serves as the inspiration for our ongoing efforts to provide for those in our community who are facing immediate crises for emergency food.